Big-Database/Flashcard-Project/README.md

 ## Download Instructions:
 Note: This is only supported on Mac intel.
-1. Ensure Java 8 (or later) and Netbeans 12.3 are downloaded and installed onto your Mac.
+1. Ensure Java 8 and Netbeans 11.0 are downloaded and installed onto your Mac.
 2. Open Terminal and Navigate to the desired folder.
    `cd Downloads`
 4. Create a clone of this Repository: